-Storage of the loaned ceremonial rifles is at the discretion of the Post, as long as they comply with local/state/federal regulations.
+Storage of the loaned ceremonial rifles is at the discretion of the post, as long as they comply with local/state/federal regulations.
 Organizations are to provide the storage location of the weapons by submitting a Certificate of Arms Storage form.
 If the location changes a new form must be resubmitted to the Army Donations Program Office (ADPO).
 This form must be completed and signed by the Commander, Adjutant or Quartermaster.
+This requirement can be sent electronically via email to the ADPO mailbox: usarmy.detroit.tacom.mbx.ilsc-donations@army.mil.